Master’s in Addiction Counseling

 Substance use and addictive disorders are diseases that adversely affect individuals, families and communities as a whole.
 As an aspiring addiction counselor, you could work toward effecting meaningful change in the lives of people in your community.
-A master’s degree is a required steppingstone for a license in addiction and substance abuse counseling in many states.
-The Master of Science in Addiction Counseling at Grand Canyon University follows a rigorous curriculum designed to introduce students to evidence-based substance use disorder assessments and treatments.
+The Master of Science in Addiction Counseling at Grand Canyon University follows a curriculum designed to introduce you to evidence-based substance use disorder assessments and treatments.

-Offered by the College of Humanities and Social Sciences, this MS in Addiction Counseling is designed to blend classroom instruction with real-world, hands-on learning experiences.
-Students examine matters of professional ethics, counseling theories and principles, psychopharmacology and chemical dependency in adolescents.
-Graduates with a master’s in addiction counseling emerge fully prepared to pursue licensure and work opportunities in various settings.
+Offered by the College of Humanities and Social Sciences, this addiction counseling master’s program is designed to blend classroom instruction with practical learning experiences.
+You will be taught matters of professional ethics, counseling theories and principles, psychopharmacology and chemical dependency in adolescents and adults.
+Graduates with a master’s in addiction counseling can position themselves to pursue licensure and work opportunities in various settings.

 Loading Form

-According to the U.S Bureau of Labor Statistics, 75,100 new jobs are estimated to open for substance abuse and behavioral disorder counselors from 2020 to 2030.2 More qualified counselors are needed to meet the rising demand for substance abuse and addictive disorder treatment.
+Qualified counselors are needed to meet the rising need for substance use and addictive disorder treatment.
 Professionals with this background may pursue work in any of the following settings:

-Graduates with an MS in Addiction Counseling are academically prepared to meet the requirements for licensure in Arizona as a licensed associate substance abuse counselor (LASAC) or a licensed independent substance abuse counselor (LISAC).
-Graduates may also be prepared to seek licensure or additional certification in other states they may wish to practice in.
-All students are responsible for understanding the licensing requirements for their state, as criteria may vary from state to state.
+When you graduate with an MS in Addiction Counseling, you will have the opportunity to meet the requirements for licensure in Arizona as a licensed associate substance abuse counselor (LASAC).
+You may also be prepared to seek licensure or additional certification in other states you may wish to practice in.
+You are responsible for understanding the licensing requirements for your state, as criteria may vary from state to state.

 Master’s in Addiction Counseling Degree FAQs

-Substance abuse counselors may work in a variety of settings, depending on their areas of interest and expertise.
-These can include specialized treatment programs, mental health centers, prisons and halfway houses, detox centers, hospitals, colleges and schools.
+Addiction counselors may work in a variety of settings, depending on their areas of interest and expertise.
+These may include specialized treatment programs, mental health centers, prisons and halfway houses, detox centers, hospitals, colleges and schools.
 Some addiction counselors work in residential care centers.

-The median annual wage for substance abuse and behavioral disorder counselors was $47,660 in May 2020, according to the U.S. Bureau of Labor Statistics.3 During this same timeframe, government and hospitals were the top paying employers for substance abuse counselors.
+The median annual national wage for substance abuse and behavioral disorder counselors was $53,710 in May 2023, according to the U.S. Bureau of Labor Statistics.2 During this same timeframe, government and hospitals were the top-paying employers for substance abuse counselors.

 Core Courses